meta-space-org/playnetwork-example-3d-physics-topdown/README.md

 Example project of [PlayNetwork](https://github.com/meta-space-org/playnetwork), implementing multiplayer top-down 3D platformer with physics.

+In this example we have:
+- Client controlled player capsules.
+- Buttons that activate gates.
+- Some physics spheres.
-In this example we have: client controlled player capsules, buttons that activate gates, some spare spheres, and floor cells that change colors when player steps on them.
+- Floor cells that change colors when player steps on them.

 Client is authoritative on player capsule, and the rest is server authoritative.
-Running Ammo.js physics on the server, and replicated simulation on the client with interpolation.
+Ammo.js physics runs on the server, and replicates simulation on the client with interpolation.

 # Demo 🚀